katia-voltz/Data-Science/README.md

 Public.spending.on.health_New <- Public.spending.on.health_New[-1,]

-# First RUN, works before the upload of packages - If RUN everything (Tidyverse) CONFLICTS (dplyr), with rename...NOT working

-library(tidyverse)
-library(dplyr)

 # Would like to re-arrange the position of the years next to the corresponding country, with 'pivot_longer'.